Faculty of Law

-Additional or differing dates exist for: Agriculture Diploma, Dental Hygiene, Dentistry, Education, Management, Medicine, Nursing, Occupational Therapy, Pharmacy, Physical Therapy, Physician’s Assistant Studies, Respiratory Therapy, and Social Work.
+Additional or differing dates exist for: Agriculture Diploma, Dental Hygiene, Dentistry, Education, Management, Medicine, Nursing, Occupational Therapy, Pharmacy, Physical Therapy, Physician Assistant, Respiratory Therapy, and Social Work.
 Students in these programs should also see their respective section of the Academic Schedule.

 |Fall Term||September 8- December 10, 2021|

 |Winter Term (no classes, examinations or tests will be held April 15, 2022)||January 17-April 18, 2022|

 |Winter/Summer Term spanning distance and online courses||January 10- July 8, 2022|